Skip to content

 Flameproof enclosureEx dEnclosure withstands internal explosion

-Increased safetyEx ePrevents sparks and hot surfaces
+Increased safetyEx eEliminates sparks and hot surfaces

 Intrinsic safetyEx iLimits energy to safe levels

-Non-sparkingEx nPrevents sparks in normal operation
+Non-sparkingEx nEliminates sparks in normal operation

-Purged/pressurizedEx pPositive pressure prevents gas ingress
+Purged/pressurizedEx pPositive pressure keeps gas out

 Hirschmann Products for Hazardous Locations